Le Marais neighborhood

 Carette, Pastry shop, tea room, restaurant, Place des Vosges in Le Marais

-Carette: 25 Place des Vosges. great pastries and a wonderful place to enjoy Le Marais and the Place des Vosges.
-But victim of its success, there are often too many people.
-So best to choose a morning before 11 and/or a weekday.
-Btw : you don’t have to have a meal there.
-You can just enjoy a pastry and/or a drink.
-This is what I often do.
+Carette: 25 Place des Vosges.
+Great pastries and a wonderful place to enjoy Le Marais and the Place des Vosges.
+But it’s very popular, so best to go before 11 am/or on a weekday.
+(Tip: you don’t need to have a full meal.
+I often just enjy a pastry or a drink)

 – “Le Bar du Marché” : 53 rue vieille du Temple.
-A lovely small café.
-Why not enjoy this café on an early morning (it opens at 8am) for a more local vibe ?!
-And then walk the nice quiet streets around (rue Guillemite, rue Aubriot just to name a few) and the beautiful facade of Notre Dame des Blancs Manteaux, located a few steps from the Bar du Marché ?
+A charming little café.
+Why not stop by early morning (opens at 8am) for a more local feel?!
+Then stroll around the peaceful streets nearby (rue Guillemite or rue Aubriot for instance) and take a look at the lovely façade of Notre-Dame-des-Blancs-Manteaux, just steps away.
 (In 2025 the opening time of this café is 8am)

-– Café Hugo : 22 Place des Vosges (a nice alternative to Carette is there is no see at Carette !).
+– Café Hugo : 22 Place des Vosges (a nice alternative to Carette is there is no room at Carette!).

 – “La Petite Place” café : 2 place de Thorigny.
-A nice location, a bit off the beaten track (but a few steps from Picasso museum), to enjoy a drink.
+A nice spot to enjoy a drink, just a few steps from the Picasso museum.

 The List of the Paris’ museums that offer a free admission